-EXAMPLE - APPROVAL OF MODEL COURSE COMPLIANCE MATRIX
+EXAMPLE COMPLIANCE MATRIX - APPROVAL OF MODEL COURSES

 Competent authorities (or its delegated third party) may use this compliance matrix, or a variant of this example as a means to determine that a training organization meets the standards specified in an IALA model course for its implementation, delivery and assessment.
 A separate compliance matrix should be developed for each IALA model course.

-PART 1 – Operational Elements
+PART 1 – MODEL COURSE OVERVIEW

 This part relates to section 4 of this Guideline which outlines the operational elements associated with the implementation, delivery and assessment of a model course.